pcingola/SnpEff/src/docs/se_introduction.md

 **SnpEff** is a variant annotation and effect prediction tool.
 It annotates and predicts the effects of genetic variants (such as amino acid changes).

-For older version of this page, see: [Manual page for SnpEff version 4.1](https://pcingola.github.io/SnpEff/SnpEff_manual.4_1.html)

 ### Download &amp; Install

 Download and installing SnpEff it pretty easy, take a look at the [download page](download.md).